ymaisuria98/Project-2/README.txt

 JfreePlotter and regPlotter Output - In Both Plotter Output folder

-MiniReports and Research Project - In Reports Folder
+MiniReport, Research Project, and Formula Sheet - In Reports Folder